 Exam Focus: Rates of Reaction

 This exam focus covers Exam Focus: Rates of Reaction within Rates & Collision Theory for GCSE Chemistry.
-Revise Rates & Collision Theory in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 16 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 11 of 13 in this topic.
+Revise Rates & Collision Theory in Rates of Reaction for GCSE Chemistry with 25 exam-style questions and 16 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 11 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position